wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 ## Calculating Prime Factors

-The simplest way to break a number down into prime factors is looping through all numbers from 2 to `num/2` (since anything greater than `num/2` won’t be a factor) and check if it divides.
+The simplest way to break a number down into prime factors is looping through all numbers from 2 to `num/2` (since anything greater than `num/2` won't be a factor) and check if it divides.
 However, what about number 4?
 It is not prime.
 So we should also check if each factor is prime.

 A clever algorithm is described [here](https://www.geeksforgeeks.org/print-all-prime-factors-of-a-given-number/).
-Start with 2 - keep dividing `num` by 2 and for each case add 2 to the list until it won’t divide anymore.
+Start with 2 - keep dividing `num` by 2 and for each case add 2 to the list until it won't divide anymore.

 ```javascript
 while (num%2 == 0) {